freeCodeCamp/guide/src/pages/nodejs/express/index.md

 ---
 ## ExpressJS

 When it comes to build web applications using Node.js, creating a server can take a lot of time.
 Over the years Node.js has matured enough due to the support from community.
-Using Node.js as a backend for web applications and websites help the developers to start working on their application or product in a quickly manner.
+Using Node.js as a backend for web applications and websites help the developers to start working on their application or product quickly.
 In this tutorial, we are going to look into Expressjs which is a Node.js framework for web development that comes with features like routing and rendering and support for REST APIs.

 ## What is Express?